ipfs/js-ipfs-unixfs/packages/ipfs-unixfs-importer/README.md

 `options` is an JavaScript option that might include the following keys:

 - `wrapWithDirectory` (boolean, defaults to false): if true, a wrapping node will be created
-- `shardSplitThreshold` (positive integer, defaults to 256KiB): if the serialized node is larger than this it will be converted to a HAMT sharded directory
+- `shardSplitThresholdBytes` (positive integer, defaults to 256KiB): if the serialized node is larger than this it will be converted to a HAMT sharded directory
 - `chunker` (string, defaults to `"fixed"`): the chunking strategy.
 Supports:
   - `fixed`
   - `rabin`